youngastronauts/SecondScreen/README.md

 SecondScreen
 ============

-Socket Server Demos and Slides from JQueryTO
+Socket Server Demos and Slides from JQueryTO.

 ## Synopsis
 A web framework for handling socket requests and incorporating second screen experiences into your applications.

+##Slides
+Here is a link to my [presentation slides](http://ss.theyoungastronauts.com/slides/).

+##Demos
+Here is a link to the [live demos](http://ss.theyoungastronauts.com/).

 ##Installation
 1. Clone Repo